nlx-group/ud-portuguese/lx-usuite/README.md

 After WSGI-RPC servers for the three components are setup and running on Docker containers, LX-USuite can be used to analyse a plain text file as follows (Bash syntax):

-* LX-UTagger WSGI-RPC server is available on `http://localhost:8000`,
-* LX-NeuralLemmatizer WSGI-RPC is available on `http://localhost:8001`,
-* LX-UFeaturizer WSGI-RPC server is available on `http://localhost:8002`,

     TAGGER_URL="http://localhost:8000" # the URL of the LX-UTagger WSGI-RPC server LEMMA_URL="http://localhost:8001"  # the URL of the LX-NeuralLemmatizer WSGI-RPC server